mikhaeljonathan/duitku/README.md

 - We also include AdMob, notification when the budget is exceeded, passcode system, and more.

+- There're still some bugs especially in pie chart activity because we took from a third-party dependency

 - This app is made by Calvin Mathew, Destin Joanny, Kezia Eka, Mikhael Jonathan, and Ronaldo.

 - This app can be downloaded at ________________________